-The price aims to capture your product's value to the target audience and earn revenue from the sales.
+The price in the marketing mix aims to capture your product's value to the target audience and earn revenue from the sales.
 Each product offers different values and utility to other individuals.
 So, choosing the right price is crucial to serving your audience well.

-While deciding the price, should look at the following factors:
+While deciding the price, one should look at the following factors: